-My Baby Is Wheezing.
-Is it Asthma?
+If My Baby Is Wheezing, Could it Be Asthma?

-Young kids are more at risk for wheezing because their airways are very small.
+Young kids are more at risk for because their airways are very small.
 When they get a cold or other respiratory tract infection, these already small passages swell and fill with mucus much more easily than an older child's or an adult's.
 This can cause wheezing, coughing, and other symptoms that people with asthma get.

 - wheezing that has happened more than once (with or without illness)